WooDNSword/registrar/doc/contributing.md

   unless absolutely unnecessary (such as when removing accidental extra spaces).
 Wrap your message's subject line to 50 columns, and its body lines to 72 columns.
+* Write tests for your code.
+More info on this coming soon.
 * Make a pull request to the appropriate upstream branch.
 Include a thorough description of your changes.
 * Wait for one of the reviewers to look at your PR and either merge it